 Are Yorkies easy to train?

-Despite being often overlooked as a trainable breed, Yorkshire Terriers are very intelligent, though sometimes stubborn and willful.
+Yorkie training can be difficult, but it’s not impossible.
+Despite often being overlooked as a trainable breed, Yorkshire Terriers are very intelligent.
+They can just be a little stubborn and willful, sometimes.
 Yorkies tend to bond closely with their owners and are generally eager to please, especially when encouraged with delicious treats and lots of praise.

 Due to their intelligence, Yorkies also serve as service or therapy dogs in roles that do not require significant size or strength.
 This includes working as medical detection dogs, hearing dogs, and emotional or psychiatric support dogs.

 Despite their diminutive stature, properly trained Yorkies can also be fierce and nimble participants in agility competitions.
 Their quick feet and significant intelligence make them well suited to navigate the physical and mental challenges of these competitions.

 Yorkshire Terriers, like many of the Toy group, have a reputation for being barkers.
 However, the behavior is not overstated in Yorkies and proper training, especially starting during the puppy phase, will go a long way in quelling the habit.
 A useful tool will be a no-shock training collar; you can check out some reviews in our guide to the best bark collars for Yorkies.

 Where Yorkshire Terriers are concerned, it’s important to understand that not all barking is bad.
 Barking is a primary means of communication for your four-legged friend, and if barking excessively, they may be trying to tell you something important.

 Understanding Yorkie barking

 A low, well-projected bark often indicates a perceived danger.
 This could simply be a passing neighbor outside or a cat in the backyard, but an attentive Yorkie will make sure you’re aware.
 Growling often accompanies the low-toned bark, further adding to the sense of defensiveness.